demisto/content/Packs/qualys/Integrations/Qualysv2/README.md

 ### qualys-update-vcenter-record

 ***
-Update vCenter records for authenticated scans of hosts running on vCenter
+Update vCenter records for authenticated scans of hosts running on vCenter.

 #### Base Command